-The common stock is quoted on The Nasdaq SmallCap Market under the symbol "RDOC", and is listed on The Pacific Exchange Inc. under the symbol "ROB".
+The common stock and the warrants are quoted on The Nasdaq SmallCap Market under the symbols "RDOC" and "RDOCW", respectively, and are listed on the Pacific Exchange Incorporated under the symbols "ROB" and "ROBWS", respectively.
 The common stock also has been admitted for trading on the European Association of Securities Dealers' Automated Quotation system under the symbol "RDOC".
-On December 11, 1998, the closing sale price of one share of common stock on The Nasdag SmallCap Market was \$3.81.